-Notice: Failure by the Council to produce a document on the list within the time frame set constitutes default pursuant to section 6.4.1 and gives Quebec and Canada the right to suspend payment of their respective contributions.
+Notice: Failure by the KRG to produce a document on the list within the time frame set constitutes default pursuant to section 6.4.1 and gives Quebec and Canada the right to suspend payment of their respective contributions.

-Subsection Documents to Be Produced by the Council Time Frame 2.7 and 2.8 Code of Conduct and policy for criminal allegation cases Within 30 days of the effective date on the Agreement 3.1.6 Certification of rental value Within one year of the Agreement being signed 3.1.2 and 3.1.3 Fire Inspection report Within one year of the Agreement being signed 3.2.2 Inventory of weapons available to the Police Service, including intermediary weapons Within 30 days of the effective date of the Agreement, if an inventory was not submitted to Quebec and Caneda prior to the signing of this Agreement by the Council Within 4 months following the end of each fiscal year, as outlined in paragraph 4.9.1 Upon expiry or termination of the Agreement At the request of Quebec 3.4.3 Proof of Insurance coverage Wilhin 30 days of the effective date on the Agreement Within 30 days of renewal or of any amendment to the coverage 4.3 1 Cash flow statement When the Agreement is signed Before April 15 of each subsequent year 4.4.4 Declaration of amounts due to Canada and Quebec Within 30 days of the effective date on the Agreement 4.9.1 Annual report of the activities of the Police Service July 31 of each subsequent year 4.9.2 Audited financial statements July 31 of each subsequent year 4.9.3 Updated cash flow statement Within 30 days of the end of each quarter.
+Subsection Documents to Be Produced by the KRG Time Frame 2.7 and 2.8 Code of Conduct and policy for criminal allegation cases n Within 30 days of the effective date on the Agreement 3.1.6 Certification of rental value 0 upon request 3.1.2 and 3.1.3 Fire inspection report 9 By the end of Fiscal Year 2019-2020: inspection of two (2) police stations • By the end of Fiscal Year 2020-2021: inspection of four (4) police stations v • By the end of Fiscal Year 2021-2022: inspection of four (4) police stations 3 By the end of Fiscal Year 2022-2023: Inspection of four (4) police stations 3.2.2 Inventory of weapons available to the KRPF, including Intermediary weapons • Within 30 days of the effective date of the Agreement, if an inventory was not submitted to Quebec and Canada prior to the signing of this Agreement by the KRG 9 Within 4 months following the end of each fiscal year, as outlined in paragraph 4.9.1 84 • Upon expiry or termination of the Agreement • At the request of Quebec 3.4.3 Proof of insurance coverage 3 Within 30 days of the effective date on the Agreement ٠ Within 30 days of renewal or of any amendment to the coverage 4.3.1 Cash flow statement When the Agreement is signed Before April 15 of each subsequent year 4.4.4 Declaration of amounts due to Canada and Quebec • Within 30 days of the effective date on the Agreement 4.9.1 Annual report of the activities of the KRPF • July 31 of each subsequent year 4.9.2 Audited financial statements July 31 of each subsequent year 4.9.3 Updated cash flow statement Within 30 days of the end of each quarter.